Rumindu/my-notes/Java/16 Reading user inputs.md

   public class Main {
       public static void main(String[] args) {
           Scanner scanner1= new Scanner(System.in);
-          // using println, therefore the cursor will be in the next line System.out.println("Age: ");
+          // using println, therefore the typingLine/cursor will be available in next line System.out.println("Age: ");
           byte age= scanner1.nextByte();
           System.out.println("your age is "+ age);